aredn/documentation/arednGettingStarted/node_admin.rst

   If you want to change a port's configuration, simply check or uncheck the settings desired on each port.

 Xlinks
   A cross-link (xlink) allows your node to pass AREDN® traffic across non-AREDN® links.
 To add an xlink click the [+] icon, enter an unused VLAN number for the link.
-Enter the IP address of the near-side device, the IP address of the far-side device, and a weighting factor which will be used by `OLSR <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to determine the best route for AREDN® traffic.
+Enter the IP address of the near-side device, the IP address of the far-side device, the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask, and a weighting factor which will be used by `OLSR <https://en.wikipedia.org/wiki/Optimized_Link_State_Routing_Protocol>`_ to determine the best route for AREDN® traffic.

-  In the example above on a multiport device, you also enter the port to which the near-side device is connected on your node, as well as the `CIDR <https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing>`_ netmask.
+  In the example above on a multiport device, you also enter the port to which the near-side device is connected on your node.
 If you want to remove an xlink, simply click the [-] icon on the right side of the row to remove it.

 You can click the ``Cancel`` button to ignore any changes you made on this display.
 When you are finished with your changes, click the ``Done`` button.
 You will then be returned to your node's *admin* view where you will be able to ``Commit`` or ``Revert`` any changes.